James Cameron on Disney's Pandora, 'Avatar' sequels, and society's biggest threat

 Related: Bob Iger: New 'Avatar' land features Disney's most advanced ride yet

 Throughout your career your films have had very strong social commentary.
 From artificial intelligence in "The Terminator" series to the environment in "Avatar."
-What do you think is one of the biggest dangers [cut: that poses us as a] in society right now?
+What do you think is one of the biggest dangers in society right now?

 I think our disregard for natural systems and our kind of overshoot as a species consuming everything in sight, you know?
 I think that the real battle of the future, philosophically, is gonna be between the takers and the caretakers.
 The takers are ascendant right now because in their mind, if you're not a taker, you're a loser.